The Lending and Secured Finance Review: Taiwan

 Gross business receipts tax rates for entities in the financial industry (banks, insurance companies, investment trusts, securities firms, futures and commercial paper enterprises, etc.) are as follows:

-- 2 per cent on the revenues generated from the regulated businesses (such as a bank's deposit-taking business and a securities firm's underwriting income), except for banks and insurance companies, whose revenues generated from their core businesses from 1 July 2014 onward will apply the rate of 5 per cent;
+- 5 per cent on the revenues generated from the regulated businesses (such as a bank's deposit-taking business and a securities firm's underwriting income), except for banks and insurance companies;

 - 5 per cent on the revenues generated from non-regulated businesses (such as a bank's rental income from office leases); and